 Trinity House

-Trinity House is a maritime organisation responsible for maintaining navigational aids, including lighthouses and buoys, along England, Wales, and the Channel Islands coasts.
+A maritime organisation responsible for maintaining navigational aids, including lighthouses and buoys, along England, Wales, and the Channel Islands coasts.
 It also covers navigational aids in Gibraltar.

 The British organisation is dedicated to ensuring the safety of shipping and seafarers’ welfare.
 Officially known as the Corporation of Trinity House, it was established by Royal Charter in 1514.
 In addition to these responsibilities, it trains mariners and engages in maritime research and educational initiatives.